Warnings for Valtoco

 Risk Of Concomitant Use With Opioids

 Concomitant use of benzodiazepines, including VALTOCO, and opioids may result in profound sedation, respiratory depression, coma, and death [see DRUG INTERACTIONS].
-Because of these risks, reserve concomitant prescribing of benzodiazepines and opioids for use in patients for whom alternative treatment options are inadequate.
+Because of these risks, reserve concomitant prescribing of benzodiazepines and opioids for patients for whom alternative treatment options are inadequate.

 Observational studies have demonstrated that concomitant use of opioid analgesics and benzodiazepines increases the risk of drug-related mortality compared to use of opioids alone.
 If a decision is made to prescribe VALTOCO concomitantly with opioids, prescribe the lowest effective dosages and minimum durations of concomitant use, and follow patients closely for signs and symptoms of respiratory depression and sedation.
 Advise both patients and caregivers about the risks of respiratory depression and sedation when VALTOCO is used with opioids.